 Welcome to PercX.
-This quick start should get you acquainted with its most important functions.
+This quick start should get you acquainted with the most important functions of your new shiny piece of software.
 We'll cover these topics:

 - How to load kits with the KIT Browser

 - How to trigger loop playback and combine kits

 - How to play the instruments "by hand"

 - How to control the dynamics of a loop with the modwheel (and how to modulate parameters in general).asd